amlcoftherockies/amlc-handbook/Foundation/community-structure.md

 **Community Maintainer/ Organizer** (Leadership)*: Coordinates efforts, mentors others, maintains culture and systems.
 Often combines multiple contribution types, but focuses on enabling others.

+Members will be both organizations and people.
+We will have tiered memberships.
+Users may obtain member status through donations of time, currency, or contributions.
+(Time, Talent, Treasure)

 ### Community Leadership Roles
 #### Organizer
 #### Community Maintainer
+### Organization Membership

 In summary,